taehyounpark/queryosity/README.md

 ## Laziness of `lazy` actions

 All actions shown above are performed once per entry only if needed:
-1. A counter will perform its action only if its booked selection has passed its cut.
+1. A aggregation will perform its action only if its booked selection has passed its cut.
 2. A selection will evaluate its cut decision only if all upstream selections in the chain have passed, and its weight value only if the cut passes.
 4. A column value will be evaluated only if it is needed to perform any of the above.